Slavery in Africa: Central Africa

 The slave trade had a profound impact on this region of Central Africa, completely reshaping various aspects of society.
 For instance, the slave trade helped to create a robust regional trade network for the foodstuffs and crafted goods of small producers along the river.
-As the transport of only a few slaves in a canoe was sufficient to cover the cost of a trip and still make a profit, traders could fill any unused space on their canoes with other goods and transport them long distances without a significant markup on price.
+As only a few slaves in a canoe were sufficient to cover the cost of a trip and still make a profit, traders could fill any unused space on their canoes with other goods and transport them long distances without a significant markup on price.
 While the large profits from the Congo River slave trade only went to a small number of traders, this aspect of the trade provided some benefit to local producers and consumers.

+In parts of the Congo Basin, it was not rare for slaves to be killed and eaten, especially (but not only) at festive occasions.
+Eyewitness accounts describe the purchase, butchering, and consumption of slaves as a "daily-life activity, free from strong emotions", seen by those who practised it as not essentially different from the eating of goats and other animals.